swordbros/sw-popup/README.md

 # Introduction

-This package supports PHP 7.2 and higher
+This plugin supports PHP 7.2 and higher
-You can easily add popup to your website using this plugin
+You can easily add popup to your website using this plugin.
+This plugin is compatible with aimeos version 2020.07.6
 # Download

 ## Composer